cnoffsin/SimianArmy/README.md

 *Updated jclouds for Gradle

 *Disabled the other monkeys.
-Just disabling them in properties wasn't enough, I had to disable them in the java code
+Just disabling them in properties wasn't enough, I had to disable them in the java code here: src/main/java/com/netflix/simianarmy/basic/BasicMonkeyServer.java

 *Took out Cinder 1.0 references because it has been deprecated by jclouds